Tag Archives: exposure

 Figure 1.
 Irradiation transfer from scene to sensor.

 In answering this question we will discover the Camera Equation as a function of opening angles – and set the stage for the next article on lens pupils.
-By the way, all quantities in this article depend on wavelength, which will be assumed in the formulas to make them more readable.
+By the way, all quantities in this article depend on wavelength and position in the Field of View, which will be assumed in the formulas to make them readable, see Appendix I for a more formally correct version of Equation (1).

 Continue reading Angles and the Camera Equation